-Increased product costs, freight costs, wage increases and operating costs due to inflation and other factors, as well as limitations in our ability to offset these cost increases by increasing the retail prices of our products or otherwise, may adversely affect our business, margins, results of operations and financial condition.
+Increased product costs, freight costs, wage increases and operating costs due to inflation and other factors, as well as limitations in our ability to offset these cost increases by increasing the retail prices of our products or otherwise, have and may continue to adversely affect our business, margins, results of operations and financial condition.

-The impact of inflation on the labor and raw materials used to make our products, coupled with the higher cost of ocean freight from Asia resulting from supply chain disruption, is continuing to increase the cost we pay for our products.
 Tight labor markets are causing wages to increase at the store, distribution center and home office levels, as well as making it more difficult to hire new associates and retain existing associates.
 The tight labor market and inflation also are driving up our operating costs.
+In addition, inflationary pressures on labor and raw materials used to make our products may continue to increase the cost we pay for our products.
 If we are unable to offset the effects of these increased costs to our business by increasing the retail prices of our products, reducing other expenses or otherwise, our business, margins, results of operations and financial condition may be adversely affected.

-Our ability to raise retail prices in response to these cost increases may be limited, in part due to our customers' unwillingness to pay higher prices for discretionary items in light of actual or perceived effects of inflation in increasing our customers' cost of essential items and diminishing customers' disposable income or financial outlook.
+Our ability to raise retail prices in response to these cost increases is limited, in part due to our customers' unwillingness to pay higher prices for discretionary items in light of actual or perceived effects of inflation in increasing our customers' cost of essential items and diminishing customers' disposable income or financial outlook.
 Moreover, the persistence or worsening of inflationary conditions could also lead our customers to reduce their amount of current discretionary spending on our products even in the absence of price increases, which could erode our sales volume and adversely affect our results of operations and financial condition.